ebrubeskaya/Jira-study/README.md

 Test cases were written for the components on each page and the precondition, priority and status of each test case were determined.

+Additionally, regression and smoke tests were applied to the scenarios.

 You can access the study from this [link](https://ebrujira.atlassian.net/projects/ZSP?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.kanoah.test-manager__main-project-page#!/v2/testCases?projectId=10002).